ssl-hep/ServiceX/helm/docs/development/architecture.md

 The [ServiceX frontend](https://pypi.org/project/servicex/) package contains the code for communicating with a ServiceX backend.
 The workflow is as follows:

  - Given a query, the ServiceX frontend constructs a JSON payload for the request.
 The JSON payload contains the `qastle`, the DID, and anything else necessary to run the query.
  - It then hashes the request and checks a local cache which it maintains.
   - If the request is in the local request cache, then the system tries to load the data from the local disk cache.
 If it can't be found on the local disk cache, it requests the data from the backend.
 If any of these steps fail, then it moves onto the below step.
   - Otherwise, it submits a new transformation request to the backend.

 Some technical details of the above process:

 - Since the JSON payload completely specifies a request to run on the backend, hashing it becomes a cache lookup key
-- The cache is maintain on a local disk (its location is configurable)
+- The cache is maintained on a local disk (its location is configurable)
 - The frontend can deliver the data several ways:
   - Wait until the complete transform request has occurred, or return the data bit-by-bit as each piece of work is finished by ServiceX
   - The data can be copied locally to a file by the frontend code, or a valid Minio URL can be returned instead (valid for about one day after the request), and, as a last option, as a single large `awkward` or `pandas` object.
 In the case of `awkward`, lazy arrays are used.
 In the case of `pandas` the data must be rectilinear, and fit in memory.
   - The data comes back as a ROOT file or `parquet` file, depending if you ask for the `xAOD` backend or the `uproot` backend.
-This is backed into the transformers that operate on these two types of files, and does need to be fixed.
+This is loaded into the transformers that operate on these two types of files, and does need to be fixed.
 If you ask for an `awkward` or `pandas.DataFrame` the format conversion is handled automatically.
 - Errors that occur during the transformation on the backend are reported as python exceptions by the frontend code.

 ## Backend